 - Occasionally, the end of the main arch-wire will work itself out of place and poke out causing irritation (this often occurs at the very back of the braces).
 Try covering the end of the wire with a small amount of wax.
 It may also be helpful to place some type of buffer between the wire and the cheek (see "Irritation of Lips or Cheeks" above).

 - In a situation where the wire is extremely bothersome, as a last resort, you may clip the wire using a pair wire cutters or sharp nail clippers.
 Any damage to the braces can be repaired by your orthodontist; the priority is patient comfort.
 Please then contact our office and a time will be scheduled for a repair.

 Brackets are the part of braces attached to teeth with a special adhesive.
 The bracket can be knocked off for various reasons and does not usually cause discomfort.
 Loose brackets may be discarded, or rotated back into a more comfortable position on the wire (tweezers can be helpful) until an appointment can be arranged.
 Wax can also be placed over the loose bracket if it is irritating.
-This repair should ideally be completed within the next 1-2 weeks but can be left up to 3 weeks if necessary during the Christmas break.
+If any brackets become loose and you are currently wearing elastics, please stop wearing all elastics until your next visit.

 Occasionally a metal band or metal crown can come loose from a back tooth.
 The band can sometimes also be part of an expander or another appliance.
 If possible, gently push the loose ring back into place then contact our office to arrange a repair appointment.